Egalitarian Relationship tool #3

 4) Prevent Rage

-Setting limits for yourself means taking command of a situation using values as your authority.
+Setting limits for yourself means taking command of a situation using values as the authority.

 Setting limits for a child puts you in a position of having authority over the child.
 Whenever we have authority over another human being, we are in a precarious position.

 Top-down relationships can get dangerous.
-The more children threaten our authority, the more adults feel we need to get stronger, colder and crueler.
-We fight the urge to hurt children emotionally and physically, and the fighting can feel confusing, exhausting and frustrating.
-We get angry with ourselves for being angry, we get angry with the child for making us angry, and sometimes we get angry with other adults in the household, school or clinic for not supporting us with these unruly kids.
-And it’s hard to support a raving, cold or cruel person, even if that spouse, coworker or supervisor really wants to have our back.
+The more children threaten our authority, the more adults feel we need to get stronger, colder, and crueler.
+We fight the urge to hurt children emotionally and physically, and the fighting can feel confusing, exhausting, and frustrating.
+We get angry with ourselves for being angry, we get angry with the child for making us angry, and sometimes we get angry with other adults for not supporting us with these unruly kids.
+And it’s hard to support a raving, cold or cruel person, even if that person really wants to have our back.

-When you have a sinking feeling in your gut or your heart is tight, that is your cue that something is not right with you.
-Ignoring that feeling or shutting it down denies you the opportunity to do something important for you, the child, and the world.
-Paying attention to that feeling and finding your limit is supportive to you, the child and the world.
-It is that epic.
+When you have a bad feeling (it could be a sinking feeling in your gut, your head feels heavy, or your chest is tight), that is your cue that something is not right with you.
+Ignoring that feeling or shutting it down denies you the opportunity to do something important for you and the child.
+Paying attention to that feeling and finding your limit supports both you and the child.

 Egalitarian Relationship Tool #3: Set your own limits, not the child’s.
 Rules that you come up with together are based on what works for both you and the child.
 When you collaborate on rules and limits, you are responsible for communicating what works and doesn’t work for you, and the child is responsible for coming up with their own limits (either verbally or emotionally) on what works and doesn’t work for them.
 Rules are then formed to help you coexist in harmony.